-Newborn babies tend to make all sorts of strange sounds when they’re sleeping, from grunts and snorts to cries and whimpers.
+Newborn babies make strange sounds when sleeping, from grunts and snort to cries and whimpers.

 It’s not exactly a cute sound, but newborns grunt in their sleep.

 This happened quite a bit with our daughter, Lily Mae.
 I panicked the first time I heard her because it sounded like she was in pain.
-With that said, here are a few reasons why your little one might be grunting.
+That said, here are a few reasons why your little one might grunt.